Managing your Google Account Security

 This shows any third party apps which you have signed into using your Barton Gmail account.
 This usually occurs when you sign up to a new web service and select the “Sign in with Google” option instead of creating a new account password to remember.
 While this option is secure and can make signing up to third party services easier, it is important to keep track of what these third parties then have access to in regards to your personal data.
 If you click on one of the services, it will list what the app has access to:

-It is not uncommon for a third party app to have access to make changes to your account; in the example above, ChromeEx has access to view and manage the contents of my Google Docs.
-I know that ChromeEx is an environment that locks down some of the functionality of Google Docs for exam conditions,so it seems reasonable that it has this permission.
+It is not uncommon for a third party app to have access to make changes to your account; in the example above, Kami has access to view and manage the contents of my Google Drive.
+I know that Kami is an application that the college has a licence for and it works alongside Google Workspace, so it seems reasonable that it has this permission.
 If however, you feel that a third party has excessive rights to your Google Drive and personal data, you can remove access by clicking on the REMOVE ACCESS button.

 Signing into other sites – Password Manager